 The British Voice Association has an important and long-standing place in multidisciplinary voice care in the United Kingdom.
 It has run several important international events (Choice for Voice, PEVOC) as well as multiple small meetings including the now-classic Voice Clinics Forum.
 The BVA maintains a registry of all of the Multidisciplinary Voice Clinics throughout the UK, now over 100, and is a focus-point for professionals as well as patients with a voice problem.

-The following articles are more detailed versions of the free voice care literature (leaflets) which the British Voice Association publishes each World Voice Day.
+The following are web page transcipts of the free voice care leaflets which the British Voice Association publishes each World Voice Day.
+Some feature extended content which it was not possible to include in the printed versions.